Pre & Post Tour Options

 Includes: Mini-bus transport, two nights accommodation, meals as indicated (Bbreakfast, L-lunch), farm visit at Crombie Homestead, visits to Melba Gully, Port Campbell National Park, Tower Hill and Grampians, entry fee to Sovereign Hill, guide, gst.

-6 Day Post-Congress tour 1: Far North Queensland & Central Australia
+6 Day Post-Congress tour 1: Central Australia & Tropical North Queensland

 Arise early for sunrise viewing of Ayers Rock followed by tour of the base caves and visit to the Cultural Centre.
 Early afternoon transfer to airport for flight to Cairns.
 Upon arrival, transfer to accommodation at Paradise on the Beach Resort, Palm Cove.
 This beach side resort is set idyllically with golden sand and a palm-fringed beach on the doorstep.

 Full day tour to the Great Barrier Reef.
 Transfer by coach along the Captain Cook Highway to Port Douglas where you’ll board the boat and travel to the outer reef to snorkel and swim amongst the fish and coral.
 Late afternoon arrival at Paradise on the Beach.

-A full day tour to Kuranda, travelling by train up the McAlister Range, through 15 tunnels and past the Barron Falls.
+A full day tour to Kuranda, travelling by Skyrail cablecar up the McAlister Range past the Barron Falls.
 Enjoy the Kuranda markets, Aboriginal dancers, koala and wildlife park before the afternoon return via train that passes through 15 tunnels.